brandonpittman/use-idb-keyval/README.md

 };
 ```

-WHen using the setter function, you can either pass a new value or a function that takes the previous value.
+When using the setter function, you can either pass a new value or a function that takes the previous value.

 ## API